coreyjs/nhl-api-py/README.md

 applications.

 Note: I created this to help me with some machine learning projects around the NHL and the NHL data sets.
 Special thanks to https://github.com/erunion/sport-api-specifications/tree/master/nhl, https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md and https://github.com/Zmalski/NHL-API-Reference.

 ### Developer Note: This is being updated with the new, also undocumented, NHL API.

-As of 10/5/24 I seem to have a majority of the endpoints added from what I can tell, but every once and awhile I come across one that needs to be added/changed.
-These will most likely be a minor ver bump.
+This started as a project arounnd the old NHL API, that got deprecated in 2023(?).
+This project has evolved to adopt the new NHL API(s) which are undocumented but discoverable via the NHL platforms.
+Some endpoints are still being added, and some are still being discovered.
+The goal is to have a complete wrapper around the NHL API.

 If you find any, open a ticket or post in the discussions tab.
 I would love to hear more.